Cost to Attend DU

 • Part-time LLM and master's students: 4-6 credits

-We verify the enrollment of all students enrolled in the Sturm College of Law at the end of the 100% add/drop period each semester.
-If you are enrolled for fewer or more credits than listed above—or you're enrolled for both semester and quarter credits—you may need to have your cost of attendance and financial aid adjusted.
-If you are enrolled in fewer credits than anticipated, your financial aid refund may be too large and DU will bill you for overpayment after the end of the add/drop period.
-If you are enrolled in more credits than anticipated, you will receive a smaller refund to use for living expenses (if you plan on borrowing for those).
+We verify the enrollment of all students in the Sturm College of Law at the end of the 100% add/drop period each semester.
+If enrolled for fewer or more credits than listed above—or enrolled for both semester and quarter credits—you may need to have your cost of attendance and financial aid adjusted.
+If you are enrolled in fewer credits than anticipated, your financial aid refund may be too large, and DU will bill you for overpayment after the add/drop period ends.
+If you enrolled in more credits than anticipated, you'll receive a smaller refund to use for living expenses (if you plan on borrowing for those).

 You can revise your cost of attendance by completing an enrollment adjustment form and indicating your intended enrollment in the "Standard Enrollment Adjustment" or "Dual-Degree Enrollment" sections.